robyftp/Tree/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.